 <name>.
 Collectively, they form a named module

-Admittedly this nomenclature is a bit overwhelming, but it is necessary to understand the different types of modules (or parts thereof) in order to be able to use them correctly and effectively.
+Admittedly, this nomenclature is a bit overwhelming but it’s necessary to understand the different types of modules (or parts thereof) in order to be able to use them correctly and effectively.

 In a general sense, module interface units are meant to define the public interface of the module, with interface partitions being a mean to facilitate its decomposition.
 Module implementation units provide the implementation for the interfaces, with implementation partitions being a way to share the internal details across several units.